OpenNews/opennews-website/_posts/2019-8-26-hiring-director-programs-more.md

 excerpt: We've got answers to some of your questions about this new position with OpenNews.

 ---
-We're hiring a [new full-time member](/blog/hiring-director-programs/) of the OpenNews team!
-We've set a priority deadline for applications of X date.
+We're hiring a new [full-time member of the OpenNews team](/blog/hiring-director-programs/)!
+We've set a priority deadline for applications of September 15, 2019.
 The [application will remain open](https://opennews.forms.fm/director-of-programs-job) until the position is filled, but we will begin reviewing and interviewing applicants after that date so it's the best time to apply.

 I wanted to publicly respond to questions we've received so far.
 If you have any others, please feel free to [email me](mailto:erika@opennews.org) as well.